Department of Occupational Medicine

 Occupational Health Physicians:

-An occupational health physician is a qualified doctor whose work is varied, combining clinical medical practice with the need to influence and shape the behavior of both individuals and organizations.
+An occupational health physician is a qualified doctor who’s work is varied, combining clinical medical practice with the need to influence and shape the behavior of both individuals and organizations.
 Occupational Health Physicians play a major role in

 - Assessing individual cases of injuries and illnesses